KyrosKrane/Sanctum-LFR-Notes/README.md

 ## The Jailer's Vanguard
 ### The Tarragrue
+While clearing trash, encourage people to pick up the Ever Beating Heart or The Stone Heart anima powers - it's much easier if everyone has one of those.

 `/i When the floor goes black, run to the clear spot.
 If you get Chains of Eternity, hide behind someone with the Ever Beating Heart or The Stone Heart anima powers.`

 `/i If you get a purple circle around you, RUN AWAY from other players - you'll fear them.
 Hero at 35% when he enrages.`